joshahn/eikon_takehome/README.md

  - Upload the processed data into a **postgres** table.

 4. The application should be built using Python and any tooling you like for coordinating the workflow and fronting the api server

-### Data
-You will find three CSV files in the `data`  directory:

-- `users.csv`: Contains user data with the following columns: `user_id`, `name`, `email`,`signup_date`.

-- `user_experiments.csv`: Contains experiment data with the following columns: `experiment_id`, `user_id`, `experiment_compound_ids`, `experiment_run_time`.
-The `experiment_compound_ids` column contains a semicolon-separated list of compound IDs.

-- `compounds.csv`: Contains compound data with the following columns: `compound_id`, `compound_name`, `compound_structure`.

-## Feature Derivation
-From the provided CSV files, derive the following features:

-1. Total experiments a user ran.
-2. Average experiments amount per user.
-3. User's most commonly experimented compound.

-## Deliverables
-Please provide the following in a GITHUB REPOSITORY.

-1. A Dockerfile that sets up the environment for your application.
-2. A requirements.txt file with all the Python dependencies.
-3. A Python script that sets up the API and the ETL process.
-4. A brief README explaining how to build and run your application, and how to trigger the ETL process.

-Please also provide a script that builds, and runs the docker container.
-You should also provide a script that scaffolds how a user can run the ETL process.
-This can be `curl` or something else.
-Finally, provide a script that queries the database and showcases that it has been populated with the desired features.

-## Evaluation
-Your solution will be evaluated on the following criteria:

-Code quality and organization.
-Proper use of Python and Docker.
-Successful execution of the ETL process.
-Accuracy of the derived features.